ThomasKaegi-Erni/TypeInjection/readme.md

 }
 ```

 The issue with this is that the serializer and the file stream are co-located: i.e. they are instantiated at the same time.
-So what so we do when we cannot instantiate them at the same time?
+So what should we do when we cannot instantiate them at the same time?

 ### Type Injection Solution

 Scenario B) where the encoding used by the serializer can be passed to the stream is not trivial to achieve using static interface members.
-We need an intermediary process by which the type parameter of one type can be transparently be shared with some other entirely unrelated type.
+We need an intermediary process by which the type parameter of one type can be transparently shared with some other entirely unrelated type.

 Let's first introduce two new interfaces: